Hannah King · February 8, 2012

-The Southern Virginia University administration recently announced the tuition and room and board costs for the 2011-12 academic year.
+The Southern Virginia University administration today announced the tuition and room and board costs for the 2012-13 academic year.

-Southern Virginia’s tuition will increase by 2.8% in fall 2011, which is lower than the previous year’s increase and last year’s average tuition increase of universities nationwide.
-Last year, the average public university raised tuition by 7.9% and the average nonprofit private university raised tuition by 4.5%, according to the College Board’s “Trends in College Pricing.”
+Southern Virginia’s tuition will increase by 3.3 percent in fall 2012, which is much lower than last year’s average increase at universities nationwide.
+(This year’s national average increase is not yet known because not all colleges have announced their tuition rates.)
+Last year, the average public university raised tuition by 8.3 percent—with 20 percent of full-time students at public four-year institutions attending a school that raised tuition by 12 percent or more.
+Meanwhile, the average nonprofit private university raised tuition by 4.5 percent last year, according to the College Board’s “Trends in College Pricing” report.

-This increase will bring the sticker price of tuition for full-time Southern Virginia students to $9,150 per semester, a $250 increase.
-The actual tuition cost for most students is much lower, based on the $4 million in merit, need-based, talent and returned missionary aid awarded by the university to students each year.
+The announcement brings the sticker price for full-time Southern Virginia students to $9,450 per semester, a $300 increase.
+The actual tuition cost for most students is much lower, based on the more than $5 million in merit, need-based, talent and returned missionary aid awarded by the university to students each year.

-Including the coming year, Southern Virginia’s average increase for the last four years is 2.6 percent.
+Including the coming year, Southern Virginia’s average tuition increase for the last five years is 2.8 percent.

 2008-09 – 0% increase